Yassineg07/smart-irrigation/README.md

 ## License

-MIT License - Open source project for educational and commercial use.
+MIT [LICENSE](LICENSE) - Open source project for educational and commercial use.

 ## Support